lab83bio/Cotransitions/README.md

 ```

 ## Usage
-To run the whole pipeline, please modify with your parameters in the `cotr_pipeline` VARAIBLES section:
+To run the whole pipeline, please modify with your parameters in the `cotr_pipeline` VARAIBLES section. <br>
+For example:
 ```bash
 level="Eukaryota" #"Bacteria", "Archaea" (faster), "Mammalia", etc tree="raxml" #raxml|ncbi|random